bhavya-dang/bhavya-dang/README.md

 * I am currently working on [AniKo](https://github.com/Sync-Codes/AniKo), [RPI-Purifier](https://github.com/Sync-Codes/rpi-purifier) and my portfolio website.
-* I am currently learning Vue and GraphQL
+* I am currently learning MEVN stack.
 * I have also started writing short tutorials on medium which you can check out [here](https://synxc.medium.com/)
 * If you like my work, you can also [buy me a coffee!](https://www.buymeacoffee.com/synxc)